 Use of personal email as opposed to a business email is required to ensure class communications can be received and access to material via external links can occur without security issues.

-Registration closes February 13, 2024 or until enrollment maximum is met -whichever occurs first
+Registration opens on December 1, 2024 and closes on February 13, 2025 or until enrollment maximum is met -whichever occurs first.

 Schedule: